 - refer to supportive evidence - be worded constructively - be written in a language which is intelligible and appropriate for the intended audience - place attainment within the context of achievement - relate to specific criteria - identify targets for future improvement - report examination results / current attainment - identify and comment on aspects of skills for learning.

-Reports to parents/carers about pupil progress are given on a termly basis, either through the IPM cycle, annual report or parent teacher consultation.
+Reports to parents/carers about pupil progress are given, at the end of each term, annual report or parent teacher consultation.